mschurenko/awschimp/README.md

 For role profiles you can call get_temp_keys() and it will fetch temporary keys form STS and cache them in a dot file in your home directory.

-For more info on creating role profiles in ~/.aws/config: http://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html
+More info on creating role profiles in ~/.aws/config:<br>
+http://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html

 #####Usage